AmokSolderer/APC/DOC/PinMame.md

 # Available Sounds

 At the moment the list of available sound packages is still quite short, but we hope that some of you will do this for their machines also.
-Of course it would be great if you'd share you sound package with the rest of us.
+Of course it would be great if you'd share your sound package with the rest of us.
 Up to now we haven't found some server space to store the files on, so send me a PM via Pinside or Flippertreff (see the feedback section on the main page) if you want to have one of the sound packages listed below.

 |System|Game| Sound File URL|Comments|
 |--|--|--|--|